An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints

 We design an MPC controller to regulate the states from the initial state $x(0)=(-1,1)^\top$ to the origin $x_T=(0,0)$.
 The MPC controllers used in this simulation are configured as follows.
 The cost function for the on-line optimization problem is given by

 where $Q=[1~0;0~1], P=[10~0;0~10]$.
 The number of grid points is $N=20$ and the sampling time is $\Delta t=0.1$~s.
 The states are constrained in the set $\mathcal{X}=\{(x_1,x_2):-1\leq x_1\leq 0.05, -0.05\leq x_2\leq 1\}$.
-Fig.~\ref{fig:ex1_noMTC} shows the state and mode trajectories using Algorithm 1 with $l=1$, i.e. no MTC are imposed.
-The controller needs to switch between the two modes frequently to regulate both states to the origin to avoid violating the state constraints. \rev{We define two criteria to evaluate the qualitative performance of the algorithms as
+Fig.~\ref{fig:ex1_noMTC} shows the state and mode trajectories obtained using Algorithm~\ref{alg:mpc} with $l=1$, i.e. without MTC.
+The controller needs to switch between the two modes frequently to regulate both states to the origin to avoid violating the state constraints.
+We define two criteria to evaluate the qualitative performance of the algorithms as

-where $E$ is the sum of square tracking error of the closed-loop simulation, $res$ is the accumulated violation of state constraints, and $i$ is the sampling instant.
-Results on tracking error, constraint violation and computational time of the three algorithms are shown in Table~\ref{tab:ex1_comparison} for different MTC $l$.
-The two (MPC+CIA) variants employs the same MPC algorithm with different CIA algorithms, hence their names are not specified when comparing the control performance and constraint violation criteria.
-It can be observed that Algorithm~1 has the same tracking error and constraint violation as (MPC+\rev{CIA}) when $l=4,5$, and is slightly poor when $l=2$.
-However, Algorithm 1 is much faster than (MPC+\rev{CIA}) in all cases, largely due to the fact that the move blocking MPC \eqref{NLP-blocked} is easier to solve and that the SUR step is much cheaper than implementing the MILP or tailored BnB algorithm.
-In this example, the constraint is violated because the system is autonomous and the MPC controller is not able to switch that frequent without the help of external control inputs to maintain the states inside the feasible region.
-Note that for this example there is no need to formulate and solve NLP \#2 using Algorithm~1.}
+where $E$ is the sum of \revv{objective function values} over the entire closed-loop simulation. $res$ is the accumulated violation of state constraints, and \revv{$i\in\mathbb{N}$} is the sampling instant, \revv{whose range $I$ depends on the duration of the closed-loop simulation}.
+The results of the three tested algorithms are shown in Table~\ref{tab:ex1_comparison} for different MTC $l$.
+The two (MPC+CIA) variants \revv{employ} the same MPC algorithm with different CIA algorithms, hence their names are not specified when comparing the control performance and constraint violation criteria.
+It can be observed that Algorithm~\ref{alg:mpc} has \revv{similar or even smaller $E$ value, but has higher constraint violation} when $l=2$.
+However, Algorithm~\ref{alg:mpc} is much faster than (MPC+CIA) in all cases, largely due to the fact that the move blocking MPC \eqref{NLP-blocked} is easier to solve and that the SUR step is much cheaper than implementing the MILP or the tailored BnB algorithm.
+In this example, the constraint is violated because the system is autonomous and the MPC controller is not able to switch that frequently without the help of external control inputs to maintain the states inside the feasible region.
+Note that for this example there is no need to formulate and solve NLP \#2 using Algorithm~\ref{alg:mpc}.